 Unfortunately, with the new Medicaid rules, individuals may be without any financial resources whatsoever and still not be eligible for Medicaid.
 Many elder lawyers are working with the legislature to fix this situation.

 Yes, in certain circumstances, Medicare will pay for several weeks of nursing home / rehabilitative care after a patient is released from a hospital and needs additional “rehabilitative” care.
 The rules governing Medicare coverage are strictly construed, however, and if the resident is not perceived as “improving,” then Medicare can cut off any coverage.
 One must then assume the cost of the nursing home or rehabilitative care.

-No, but there is gift tax at the federal level for gifts in excess of $ 11,580,000 per person or $23,160,000 per couple (in 2020).
+No, but there is gift tax at the federal level for gifts in excess of $ 11,580,000 per person or $23,160,000 per couple (in 2021).
 This does not include the annual gift tax exclusion amount which is still at $15,000 per year per gift recipient.
 Gifting during life is an EXCELLENT way to reduce the state estate tax exposure of your probate (or trust) estate.
 Few people today need worry about federal estate taxes in the District, Maryland or Virginia because of this extremely high exemption at the federal level (which might change under a Biden administration).
-The District’s estate tax exemption has also increased: the D.C. estate tax exemption to $5,762,400 per person for 2020.
-In the District, this estate tax exemption is NOT PORTABLE so you “use it or lose it”.
+The District’s estate tax exemption has just been reduced to $5 million per person for 2021 and in the District, this estate tax exemption is NOT PORTABLE to a surviving spouse so you “use it or lose it”.